5 Things You Need to Know About Grout for Wooden floor Tiles

 One of the most exciting developments in wood-look tile is the reclaimed style now available.
 The variation in color and grain is amazingly life-like.
 With so many shades in your tile, how do you pick the best grout?

-Match your grout to the darkest color in your wood-look tile.
+Match your grout to the darkest color in your wooden floor tile.
 Over time, the grout will naturally darken with the wear and tear of everyday traffic.
 Darker grout tends to hide this.
 Plus it won’t draw attention to itself set against your tile.

 With a little planning, you can have a beautiful, long-lasting floor that looks just like wood.